- Four Nations NHS/HSC Compatibility Programme

-An Organisation Information Document is a Word document that provides information to the participating NHS / HSC organisations to support the set-up of research.
-There are commercial and non-commercial versions.
+An Organisation Information Document is a Word document that provides information to the participating NHS/HSC organisations to support the set-up of non-commercial studies.
 It is a constituent part of the UK Local Information Pack.

-In outline format the Organisational Information Document will be a component of the IRAS Form submission and in a localised format will be required as part of the UK Local Information Pack for both commercial and non-commercial research.
-Organisation Information Document templates and associated guidance are available in IRAS Help.
+In outline format the Organisational Information Document will be a component of the IRAS Form submission and in a localised format will be required as part of the UK Local Information Pack.
+The Organisation Information Document templates and associated guidance are available in IRAS Help.